-At the end of Year 13, the A Level is assessment is done through three papers, the A Level assessment is done through three papers, each 2 hours in length.
+At the end of Year 13, the A Level is assessment is done through three papers, each 2 hours in length.
 The first one examines the inorganic chemistry, the second one examines the organic chemistry.
 Physical chemistry is split between the two papers, each paper represents 35% of the A-level.
-The last paper is worth 30% of the mark and examines any part of the syllabus and elements of the practical chemistry..
+The last paper is worth 30% of the mark and examines any part of the syllabus and elements of the practical chemistry.
 Students' practical skills will be assessed through activities within the two years and a certificate is assessed through a Science Practical Endorsement.
 It will not contribute to the overall grade for the qualification, but the result will be recorded on the student's A level certificate.